- Efficient manufacture of rotor blades with polyurethanes

 Also in Europe, Covestro collaborates with leading players of the wind power industry and intends to commercialize its technology shortly.
 Besides that, Covestro operates a new wind power laboratory in Leverkusen, which expands its global lab capacities in Asia and Europe to support customers and innovation.

 High performance coatings with higher productivity

 Covestro has also developed coating solutions with higher cost efficiency.
-For instance, protective coatings based on Pasquick® technology for steel towers as well as gel coatings for blades of wind power plants significantly increase productivity and ensure a long lasting performance without maintenance.
-This is due to the fact that the use of Pasquick® requires one layer less than conventional corrosion protection and that the coatings have a lower curing time.
+For instance, protective coatings based on Pasquick® technology for steel towers as well as gel coatings for blades of wind power plants significantly increase productivity and ensure a long lasting performance with significantly reduced maintenance.
+This is due to the fact that the use of Pasquick® requires one layers less than conventional corrosion protection and that the coatings have a lower curing time.

 Besides that, waterborne topcoats based on Bayhydur® and Bayhydrol® provide long-lasting performance with low solvent emissions.
 Last but not least, Covestro also offers leading edge protection for rotor blades based on products of the Desmodur® line, providing long lasting protection against abrasion.